 Online therapy platforms can be broadly broken down into two main flavors:

-OnlineTherapy.com , for example, is a popular website with a large directory of therapists available for online counseling.
+OnlineTherapy.com , for example, is a popular online therapy service with a large directory of therapists available for online counseling.
 You can filter results by issue or focus (like anxiety, depression, marriage counseling, etc.), language, region, gender and sexuality, faith focus, profession, age group, treatment approaches, and more.

 The advantage of directories like this is that you can read through as many profiles as you like and directly contact the therapists that stand out.